data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-fftn)=
 ### fftn(a, /, *, s=None, axes=None, norm='backward')

 Computes the n-dimensional discrete Fourier transform.
+The expected behavior includes a round-trip transform using the inverse function, `ifftn(fftn(a)) == a` within numerical accuracy.

 #### Parameters